FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

  This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization **for TLS communications**.
 An example of a TLS communication would be when a peer needs to connect to an orderer so that it can receive ledger updates.

+ If you look at [this diagram](./ABlockchainNetwork.md#NetworkPrincipals2), you can see how the MSP TLS information relates to the principals inside the network -- the peers and the orderers -- rather than those that consume the network -- applications and administrators.

- This folder is completely independent to the MSP Root CA folder.
+ That's why this folder is completely independent to the MSP Root CA folder.
 This separation allows peer and order nodes to have different membership to the other principals in the network -- applications or administrators.
 This makes sense when you think about it -- users and applications are very likely to have different roots of trust than the peer and orderer nodes which form the network.

  There must be at least one TLS Root CA X.509 certificate in this MSP folder.